mcgrathct/SalesForecast/README.md

 ### 2
 - This chunk loads the dataframes created in Jupyter.
 It also corrects a few columns to further prepare the data for processing.
+- Update the location/working directory to match the csv file locations.
+The Rmd file was in the same folder as the Python output CSVs when running the code.

 ### 3
 - This chunk creates time series objects for a number of imported values.